cea-hpc/mpc/docker/README.md

   image is labeled `centos`;
 * Debian 9 : built from the official Debian 9 image, added to the programs above.
 The image is labeled `debian`;
-* Alpine3.5 : Not fully functional yet because of shell compliance (even run with `bash`).
+* Alpine3.5 : Not fully functional yet because of shell compliance (even when run with `bash`).
 We are working on it.
 The image is labeled `alpine`;

 Build
 -----
-To build an image, a directory named according to the OS, contains a `Dockerfile`.  command file, listing instructions to build the image.
+To build an image, a directory named according to the OS, contains a `Dockerfile` command file, listing instructions to build the image.
 The process is always the same :

 1. Inheritance rule